(page last updated 11/30/2017

 Relax.
 I can work with both types of students.

 This class has a minimal palette and a nominal amount of other supplies, perfect if you're starting out from ground zero.
 The products I've chosen are some of my most used supplies and your investment will not be wasted.
 If budget is the primary constraint, do not feel as if you have to rush out and purchase everything at once.
 Remember, you have lifetime access to this class and you can always hold off on the next lesson until you have the necessary materials.

 As for you supply-aholics, feel free to experiment!
 You've got it, so you might as well learn to use it.
 I tend to be a supply 'ho myself and over the years, I've experimented with just about everything.
 Use the Facebook group to ask "can I use this instead?" type questions because we all learn when someone blazes a new trail.

 Substitutions?
 Absolutely!
 There is some stuff I'm pretty firm about (i.e. don't use cheapo paper unless you want cheapo results) but for the most part, I encourage you to experiment and make do with what you have on hand.

 - I don't know jack-squat about most other marker brands.
 Two minutes with a Spectrum Noir set was enough to teach me that they were not as good as Copics.
 I don't care how much money you saved or about the great results your best friend Sally gets with them.
-They don't have a brush nib and they're stingy with the ink disbursement.
-You can certainly use other marker brands but I have little patience when folks complain that they aren't getting the Copic look out of their Crayola markers.
+Even if you have the kind with a brush nib, they're very stingy with the ink disbursement.
+You can certainly use other marker brands but I have little patience when folks complain that they're not getting the Copic look out of their Crayola markers.

 - Paper matters.
 Paper matters.
 Paper matters.
-We'll deal more with this in a dedicated lesson but for now, just get the X-Press It Blending Card and you'll thank me later.
+We'll deal more with this in Lab #1 but for now, just get the X-Press It Blending Card and you can thank me later.

 - If I call for an N Gray and you decide to substitute an RV marker, you don't get to complain when your elephant turns out purple.